JeffGiroux/f5xc-mcn/lab-guides/intro-to-multi-cloud-networking/module2/lab3.md

    ;; Query time: 4 msec
 ```

 The last step was a basic DNS test to simply illustrate that the "diagnostics" app running in AWS can do a DNS query and receive an answer.
-The *target* value was the AWS EC2 instance private DNS name, and the answer is the private IP address of the AWS instance (ex.
-"10.1.52.200").
-Next we will verify that we do not yet have a DNS record for adjective-animal.example.internal
+The *target* value was the AWS EC2 instance private DNS name, and the answer is the private IP address of the AWS instance.
+Next, you will verify that there is not yet a DNS record for ***\<adjective-animal\>***.sales-demo.f5demos.internal.

 5. Refresh your browser window.
 6. Click "DNS Lookup".